 Courage in your own.1

-No one witnessed a boat, laden with newly sharpened prospecting tools, five men, a boy—and possibly a dog—disappearing off the West Coast's Big Bay in early June 1878.
+No one saw a boat, laden with newly sharpened prospecting tools, five men, a boy—and possibly a dog—disappear off the West Coast's Big Bay in early June 1878.

 As the boat navigated the Jackson’s Bay reef on its way south a few days earlier, Franciszka Kurowska knew that at least one of its passengers, her husband, Franciszek, would have been suffering in the choppy seas.
 More than three months on the fritz reuter had not cured him of seasickness, but neither had nearly two wretched years in the “special settlement”2 blunted his determination to succeed in their new life as settlers in New Zealand.

 … bracing himself in the boat’s cabin during the “fresh” mid-winter weather… Franciszek stood no chance.